Shri Guru Ramdas Ji

 Shri Guru Amardas Ji always arranged langar for the devotees.
-Now whenever he got the opportunity, Jetha Ji started giving time in the service of langar, his faith in Sikhism was already matured.
+Now whenever he got the opportunity, Jetha Ji started giving time in the service of langar, his faith in Sikhism had already matured.
 The dedication of the service of the Sadh Sangat turned into a passion, due to which he started getting some unattainable pleasure from the service.
 But he did not give up earning from his hard work, he continued the work of selling chickpeas by putting a Chhabri.

-In fact, he knew the importance of self-reliance and did not consider the hard-earned livelihood to be less than Guru Bhakti.
+He knew the importance of self-reliance and did not consider the hard-earned livelihood to be less than Guru Bhakti.
 So you were living a life according to the great Guru’s Updesh of “ਘਾਲਿ ਖਾਇ ਕਿਛੁ ਹਥਹੁ ਦੇਇ”.

 Service of Guru Ramdas Ji

-After attaining the throne of Shri Guru Amardas Ji, when the work of the court increased, then Bhai Jetha Ji started spending more time at Guru’s court doing seva all day.
+After attaining the throne of Shri Guru Amardas Ji, when the work of the court increased, Bhai Jetha Ji started spending more time at Guru’s court doing seva all day.
 He would leave other work and welcome the Sangat.
-If the accomplice would have been satisfied after receiving the hospitality, then he would give them cold water and kept blowing the air with the fan.
+If the accomplice had been satisfied after receiving the hospitality, then he would give them cold water and keep blowing the air with the fan.
 When everyone was resting, you would clean the utensils and clean the floor for langar.
 His only goal was to serve.
 He probably got a great sense of service from his father, Haridas, who had no aspirations for service.
 To serve selflessly was the only vow of his life.
 He was satisfied by being ready to serve.